kevingbb/ukth-appinn-containerapps-orderapi/README.md

 ## Deploy version 4

 One final time, we'll now deploy the new configuration with scaling configured.
+We will also add a simple dashboard for monitoring the messages flow.

 ```bash